twolodzko/prolog-rs/README.md

 some differences from other Prolog implementations though, as described [below](#limitations-and-differences-from-other-implementations).

+If you are looking for a mature Prolog implementation in Rust, check rather the [Scryer](https://www.scryer.pl/) Prolog.

 ## Usage

 To run the Prolog interpreter you can use the [Justfile] commands: